 Are albuterol and levalbuterol considered rescue or maintenance inhalers?

 Both albuterol and levalbuterol are rescue inhalers.
 See More

 Flovent HFA and Flovent Diskus can be tough to tell apart, with similar names and the same active ingredient.
 However, although both types of Flovent inhaler treat asthma, they are available in different strengths and most importantly, are used differently.

 Flovent (in both the HFA and Diskus forms) is a corticosteroid.

 When inhaled, corticosteroids decrease inflammation and swelling within the airways.
 See More

 Popular Asthma Drugs

-Note: Popularity is based on total prescriptions written for the brand and generic versions of each drug,
+Note: Popularity is based on total prescriptions for the brand and generic versions of each drug,

 regardless of the condition being treated.
 Some drugs are prescribed for multiple conditions.